-Based on the references below and decades of experience designing gas control systems, CONCOA makes the following recommendations for safe delivery of non-corrosive, flammable gases in laboratory environments:
+Based on the references below and decades of experience designing gas control systems, CONCOA makes the following recommendations for the safe delivery of non-corrosive, flammable gases in laboratory environments:

 - Flammable gases shall be stored in and dispensed from gas cabinets containing not more than three cylinders of compatible gases, constructed of 12 gauge steel with self-closing doors, noncombustible windows, and an exhaust ventilation system designed to operate at a negative pressure relative to the surrounding area.
 (NFPA 55 6.18) - Fail-safe emergency shut-off shall be provided at the source and points of use.
-For gases with a similar or greater flammability rating than hydrogen carried in pressurized piping above 15 psig, excess flow control shall be provided at the source.
-(IBC 5003.2.2.1) - Leak detection shall be used at the source (and should be used in each point-of-use area if dispensed remotely) that provides audible and visual warning of danger and that automatically shuts down supply as the lower explosive limit is approached.
+For gases with a similar or greater flammability rating than hydrogen carried in pressurized piping above 15 PSIG, excess flow control shall be provided at the source.
+(IBC 5003.2.2.1) - Leak detection that provides audible and visual warning of danger and automatically shuts down supply as the lower explosive limit is approached shall be used at the source, and should be used in each point-of-use area if dispensed remotely.
 (IFC 5303.16.10) - To maintain purity, all shut-off valves and pressure regulators (including those in manifolds) shall use metal diaphragms.
 Pressure regulators with metal diaphragms shall be designed to withstand 10,000 cycles of operation without mechanical failure.
 (CGA E-4 4.6) - Flashback arrestors with reverse flow check valves shall be required at the point of use and the piping source.